University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Dense scatter of burned rock marks the midden area in which excavators found the remains of an earth oven.
 Photo by Chuck Hixson.

-In the rolling granite hills near the confluence of the Llano and Colorado Rivers, the remains of a thousand-year-old Indian village, or rancheria, are slowly coming to light through ongoing excavations by the Llano Uplift Archeological Society.
-Named Graham-Applegate after the present-day landowners, the site offers a rare glimpse into the lives of a little-known Indian people who called central Texas home at the turn of the first millennium A.D.
+In the rolling granite hills near the confluence of the Llano and Colorado Rivers, the remains of a thousand-year-old Indian village, or rancheria, have come to light through excavations by the Llano Uplift Archeological Society.
+Named Graham-Applegate after the present-day landowners, the site offers a glimpse into the lives of a little-known Indian people who called central Texas home at the turn of the first millennium A.D.
 Their culture vanished—or blended with that of later groups—several centuries before the earliest Spanish expeditions entered the region.
 No written account exists that could tell us who these people were, what language they spoke, or even what they called themselves.
 Archeologists refer to the culture of these people, and the time in which they lived, as the Austin phase.

 Earlier research has shown that the Austin phase was a time of tumultuous change for the people of central Texas.
 The period began around A.D.
 700 with the introduction of the bow and arrow which supplemented, and eventually replaced, the atlatl and dart, an older weapon system which had been in use for thousands of years.
 The new weapon system—lighter, more deadly accurate, and easier to use in cramped quarters—undoubtedly disrupted the existing order already tense from population pressures, and probably initiated an era of violence reflected in the appearance of the first formal cemeteries in the region.
 Many of the individuals buried in these cemeteries died from arrow wounds, the evidence being corner-notched flint arrow points—of a type called "Scallorn" by archeologists— found embedded in and among their bones.

-Much time also was spent on the search for food and in its preparation within the rancheria.
-The ruins of a large earth oven once lined with granite boulders attests to the importance of plant foods for these people; perhaps they were baking large quantities of wild onions, a plant which still grows today in nearby arroyos in early spring.
-Granite was also used to construct smaller hearth-like grills for cooking freshwater mussels and other foods gathered or hunted from the wild.
 There is no evidence that these people ever practiced agriculture.
 Stone-tool making was an important endeavor at the rancheria.
 Most of the tools, such as arrow points and knives, were made of chert (flint) but at least one inhabitant was in possession of a tool made from volcanic glass or obsidian, an exotic material for these parts.
 Three obsidian flakes recovered from a lithic workshop area have been tentatively traced, using their chemical signature, to an outcrop in southwestern Utah over a thousand miles from the Graham-Applegate site.

 What is a rancheria?